155 Killed In Tanzania As Heavy Rains Lash East Africa - UrduPoint

 155 Killed In Tanzania As Heavy Rains Lash East Africa

-Tanzania and other countries in East Africa -- a region highly vulnerable to climate change -- have been pounded by heavier than usual rainfall during the current rainy season, with dozens of deaths also reported in Kenya.
+Tanzania and other countries in East Africa -- a region highly vulnerable to climate change -- have been pounded by heavier than usual rainfall during the current rainy season, with several dozen deaths also reported in Kenya.

-"The heavy El Nino rains, accompanied by strong winds, floods, and landslides in various parts of the country, have caused significant damage," Majaliwa told parliament in Tanzania's capital Dodoma.
+"The heavy El Nino rains, accompanied by strong winds, floods and landslides in various parts of the country, have caused significant damage," Majaliwa told parliament.

-"These include loss of life, destruction of crops, homes, citizens' property, and infrastructure such as roads, bridges, and railways," he added.
+He said homes, property, crops and infrastructure such as roads, bridges, railways and schools had been damaged or destroyed.

+The devastating effects of the rains were "primarily due to environmental degradation", he added, blaming deforestation, unsustainable farming practices such as "slash and burn" agriculture and unregulated livestock grazing.

+On April 14, the government said a total of 58 people, including children, had been killed in rains and floods since the beginning of the month.

 - Deadly flash floods in Nairobi -

-In Burundi, one of the poorest countries on the planet, around 96,000 people have been displaced by months of relentless rains.

-In addition, about 45 people have been killed in Kenya since the start of the rainy season in March, including 13 who lost their lives in flash floods in the capital Nairobi this week.
+In Kenya, about 45 people have been killed since the start of the rainy season in March, including 13 who lost their lives in flash floods in the capital Nairobi this week.

-Kenyan President William Ruto convened an emergency multi-agency meeting Thursday to respond to the crisis after torrential rains triggered floods that caused chaos across the city, blocking roads and bridges and engulfing homes in slum districts.
+President William Ruto convened an emergency multi-agency meeting Thursday to respond to the crisis after torrential rains and floods caused chaos across the city, blocking roads and engulfing homes in slum districts.

-It said four people have been reportedly killed at least 134 families or more than 800 people affected or displaced across the country.
+It said four people have been reportedly killed and more than 800 people affected or displaced nationwide.

+Uganda has also suffered heavy storms that have caused riverbanks to burst, with two fatalities confirmed and several hundred villagers displaced.

-Late last year more than 300 people died in torrential rains and floods in Kenya, Somalia and Ethiopia just as as the region was trying to recover from its worst drought in four decades that left millions of people hungry.
+Late last year, more than 300 people died in torrential rains and floods in Kenya, Somalia and Ethiopia, just as the region was trying to recover from its worst drought in four decades that left millions of people hungry.

 From October 1997 to January 1998, massive floods caused more than 6,000 deaths in five countries in the region.